agayonlombardo/pores4thought/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+* We recommend the use of anconda
+* For the pytorch version you will need to have installed h5py and tifffile
 ```
 Give examples
 ```